 If you are planning to transact your business in the City of Manchester, NH then you will require a business license for specific types of services or activities.
 Some of the services licensed here include farmer’s markets, pawnbrokers, motels, retail stores for merchandise or equipment, taxicab companies, carnivals, entertainment, etc. The fee for obtaining the license will vary according to the activity your business specializes in.
 You would be required to apply with the Business Licensing & Enforcement Division, Office of the City Clerk.
 Sample Business License Application

-It is important to understand that each city will have different license requirements, fee, and application procedures.
+It is important to understand that each city will have different license requirements, fees, and application procedures.

 Step#3: Issuance of a Business License